 We know that if all the acceleration readings are near 0, the device is free-falling to the ground.
-With this in mind, we can mimic a free-fall event by checking the readings in the AccelerometerSensor.AccelerationChanged event.
-Such blocks, with lots of testing, could be used to detect when an elderly person has fallen and automatically send an SMS message out in response.
+With this in mind, we can detect a free-fall event by checking the readings in the AccelerometerSensor.
+AccelerationChanged event.
+You could use such blocks, with lots of testing, to detect when an elderly person has fallen and automatically send an SMS message out in response.

-Figure 23-14 shows the blocks for an app that simply reports that a free fall has occurred (and lets the user click a Reset button to check again).
+Figure 23-14 shows the blocks for an app that simply reports that a free-fall has occurred (and lets the user click a Reset button to check again).1